iOS 12.4 Release Date: Tips & Tricks

-The iOS 12.4 update is the next major upgrade for iPhone, iPad, and iPod touch.
-The iOS 12.4 release date is a mystery, but odds are good it lands sometime this summer.
+iOS 12.4 is the next major upgrade for iPhone, iPad, and iPod touch.
+The iOS 12.4 release date is a mystery, but odds are good it lands sometime in July.

 The iOS 12.4 beta is live and the pre-release version of the update is available for iOS 12-powered devices enrolled in Apple’s developer program and the public Apple’s Beta Software Program.

-iOS 12.4 is a milestone upgrade which means it will come with a fix of features, fixes and patches, just like the company’s most recent update, iOS 12.3.
+iOS 12.4 is a milestone upgrade which means it will come with a mix of features, fixes and patches.
+It’ll be bigger than the current versions of iOS 12, iOS 12.3.1 and iOS 12.3.2. (iOS 12.3.2 is exclusive to the iPhone 8 Plus.)

-Beta testers haven’t discovered a ton of changes in the first two iOS 12.4 betas, but we suspect that it’ll come with support for Apple’s new credit card.
+Beta testers haven’t discovered a ton of changes in the seven iOS 12.4 betas Apple’s released, but we suspect it’ll come with support for Apple’s new credit card.

 iOS 12.4 Release Date

-Apple hasn’t laid out a release plan for iOS 12.4 and we expect the final release to come sometime after Apple’s iOS 13 announcements in June.
+Apple hasn’t laid out a release plan for iOS 12.4 and we expect the final release to come sometime in the summer.
+And now that Apple’s on its seventh beta, don’t be surprised if the Apple arrives sometime in July, well ahead of iOS 13.

-Apple hasn’t confirmed, but some believe iOS 12.4 will be the update the accompanies the Apple Card credit card when it launches this summer.
+Apple hasn’t confirmed anything, but many people (including us) believe iOS 12.4 will accompany the Apple Card credit card when it launches.

 With the iOS 12.4 release date on the horizon, it’s a great time to start preparing yourself, and your device, for its upcoming release.